florentpoujol/Daneel/readme.md

         camera = {}, -- will create a camera component then do nothing, or just do nothing

-        scriptedBehavior = "Script name", -- will create a ScriptedBehavior with the "Script name" script and if it does not yet exists
+        scriptedBehavior = "Script name", -- will create a ScriptedBehavior with the "Script name" script if it does not yet exists

         scriptedBehaviors = {
             "script name 2",